terrapass/ck3-modutil-chasm-shader/README.md

 Regardless of which way you use to paint the chasms themselves, you'll want to edit `gfx/map/terrain/GH_chasm_types.png` as described in mark regions for different [chasm types](#chasm-types).

-## Using External Graphical Editor<a name="editing.texture"></a>
+## Using an External Graphical Editor<a name="editing.texture"></a>
-The simplest way to add chasms to your map is to edit `gfx/map/terrain/GH_chasms.png` map texture directly and mark the desired chasm spots using white pixels, while leaving everything else black.
+The simplest way to add chasms to your map is to edit `gfx/map/terrain/GH_chasms.png` map texture directly using any graphics editor such as GIMP or Paint.NET, and mark the desired chasm spots using white pixels, while leaving everything else black.
+Specific PNG format for this texture doesn't matter - a regular 32bit PNG is fine.

 ## Using CK3's Map Editor<a name="editing.mapeditor"></a>
 Alternatively, you do have an option to paint chasms in map editor.
 To do so, run it either by providing `-mapeditor` argument to CK3, or by issuing `map_editor` console command.